Who are Respiratory Therapists?

 How do I become a Respiratory Therapist?

 The School of Health Sciences offers a four year Bachelor of Health Science (BHSc) degree program, which includes theory and practice.
 Students will take core professional development courses with a concentration on respiratory therapy specific skills.
 A diploma option is possible after completion of Year 3.
+The program curriculum offers the necessary competencies to challenge the national certification examination administered by the Canadian Board for Respiratory Care (CBRC).

 To be considered for admission High School applicants require grade 12 academic English, Math, Chemistry and one of Biology or Physics with no mark below 70% in each of these courses and an overall minimum average of 75%.
 Post secondary applicants require a minimum GPA of 2.75 (on a 4.30 scale), with no grade lower than C in prerequisite courses.
 Priority